What type of school is EPIC?

 Do you provide parent training?

-Included with EPIC’s clinical program is home consultation in which EPIC staff go to the family home to work with parents, siblings, and caregivers to provide them with the tools necessary to effectively interact with the EPIC student.
+Included with EPIC’s clinical program is home consultation, available upon request.
+EPIC staff will work with parents, siblings, and caregivers to provide the tools necessary to effectively interact with the student.
+In addition to monthly Clinic meetings, workshops are presented by Clinical staff on varying topics.

 How do I get my child on your referral list?

-In order to be placed on the referral list parents or districts are asked to complete the Intake Request Form.
+To be considered for enrollment, parents or school districts should complete and submit an intake request form.
 All interested parties are welcome and encouraged to come to EPIC for a tour and presentation with EPIC personnel.
 If interested in pursuing placement, a file should be submitted to the Principal’s attention at 238 N. Farview Ave, Paramus, NJ 07652.